MarceloClaro/paint-by-numbers-1/README.md

 ### Next Steps:

-- Improve the position of the label in the region
+- Better positioning of the label in each region
-- Improve the detection of a contours (shapes) that should not be drawn because too small
+- Better contour filtering to remove small regions